Fairblock/docs/docs/ConfidentialStablecoins.md

 **Confidential amounts, transparent addresses**

-Stabletrust encrypts amounts and balances by default, but keeps sender and receiver addresses transparent.
+Fairblock encrypts amounts and balances by default, but keeps sender and receiver addresses transparent.
 Why this matters:
 - This is not a mixer.
 Traceability done right means auditability, not surveillance.
 - Regulators, auditors, and banks can still see who interacted with who.
 - You get confidentiality of sensitive financial data for business and commerce.